MotusWTS/motusClient/inst/doc/upstream_api.md

     metadata for tags (motusTagIDs, authToken)

-       - motusTagIDs: array of integer motus tag IDs; tag metadata will only be returned for tag deployments whose project has indicated their metadata are public, or tags deployments by one of the projects the user has permissions to.
+       - motusTagIDs: integer array; motus tag IDs; tag metadata will only be returned for tag deployments whose project has indicated their metadata are public, or tags deployments by one of the projects the user has permissions to.